danieldugas/NavDreams/README.md

 ## Models and Tools

-Model implementations, trained checkpoints, training tools, and plotting tools are made available here.
+Model implementations, trained checkpoints, training tools, and plotting tools are made available in this repo.

 ![models](media/models.gif)

+# How-to

+- Manual Install
+- Running the simulator
+- Training the world-model
+- Training the controller

 ## Manual Install